scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-256.md

 ---
 layout: answer
 title: "A cost allocation tag:"
-blurb: "An AWS Cost and Usage Report can get unwieldly quickly as an organization moves to the cloud.
-Cost allocation tags help you identify and categorize resour"
+blurb: "<p>An AWS Cost and Usage Report can get unwieldly quickly as an organization moves to the cloud.
+Cost allocation tags help you identify and categorize reso"
 quid: 256
 ---